Approaching the Tsirelson bound with a Sagnac source of polarization-entangled photons

 We perform quantum state tomography (QST) before and after the Bell-CHSH experiment to characterize the two-qubit state we prepare.
 QST on two qubits requires a minimum of $16$ projection measurements and solving a linear inversion problem with the recorded coincidence events \cite{james_measurement_2001}.
 While maximum likelihood estimation (MLE) has been shown to have drawbacks \cite{ferrie_maximum_2018}, we find it necessary to recover a physical state with positive eigenvalues and trace one.
 We present the density matrix recorded after the Bell-CHSH experiment in Fig. \ref{fig:Density_matrices}a, which has a fidelity to the state before the experiment of $\num{0.9993(3)}$, demonstrating that our setup is stable over several hours.
 The concurrence of the recorded density matrix is $\stateConcurrence$ and fidelity to the ideal Bell $\ket{\Psi^-}$ state is $\stateFidelity$.
 Here, we use Poissonian statistical uncertainty in a Monte-Carlo simulation to calculate the uncertainty bounds and present the distribution of the concurrence and fidelity in Fig. \ref{fig:Density_matrices}b.
 MLE has been shown to underestimate state fidelity, however, as we operate with near ideal Bell states and with high count rates, this effect is negligible \cite{schwemmer_systematic_2015}.
 We explore the impact of MLE in Appendix \ref{appendix:MLE}.

-The probability of generating a photon pair from the \CW and \CCW directions must have equal probability to prepare a Bell state.
+In a Sagnac interferometer source, the probability of generating a photon-pair from the \CW and \CCW directions must have equal probability to prepare a Bell state.
 This probability encompasses both the pair production rate, which is proportional to the laser power, and the coupling efficiency at the output.
-The \CW and \CCW laser power is controlled by HWP2 in the setup and fiber coupling is controlled using precision mirror mounts.
+The \CW and \CCW laser power is controlled by HWP2 in the setup and output fiber coupling is controlled using precision mirror mounts.
 We consider these factors as a single term $P$, where $\tfrac{P}{2}$ of the pairs are generated by the \CCW propagating pump laser and $1-\tfrac{P}{2}$ of the pairs are generated by the \CW propagating pump laser.
 This gives the generated state as

-and $\phi$ is the relative phase.
+and $\phi$ is the relative phase that is controlled by the pump polarization.
 We simulate the impact of varying $P$ on the fidelity, concurrence and $S$ parameter in Fig. \ref{fig:error_sources}a and from the imbalance of $\ket{HV}$ and $\ket{VH}$ in our density matrix, we estimate $P=1.03$ in our experiment.
 This corresponds to a reduction of the $S$ parameter by $\num{6.4e-4}$.
 Improving the balance of the Sagnac source to reach $P=1.01$ would reduce this to $\num{7.1e-5}$.

 The Sagnac source is inherently phase stable for the \CW and \CCW propagation directions, however, the focal point of the collection optics must be at the center of the nonlinear crystal.
 This ensures the \CW and \CCW collected photons propagate through equal lengths of the birefringent ppKTP crystal.
 As shown in Fig. \ref{fig:sagnac_loops}c, the HWP swaps the polarization of the \CCW propagating photons such that a coherent state is generated.
 A longitudinal offset of the crystal position causes an asymmetric change to the temporal distributions for \CW and \CCW down-converted photons.
 This leads to distiguishability of the \CW and \CCW generated photons at the PBS and reduced visibility.
 We simulate this offset by convolving the temporal wave-packet of the generated single photons